dcmfx/dcmfx/docs/src/design.md

 # Design

-DCMfx's design is focused around streaming DICOM data, i.e. all operations are performed in a streaming fashion wherever possible, enabling fast operation while with extremely low memory usage regardless of DICOM or data set size.
+DCMfx's design is centered on streaming of DICOM data, meaning all operations are performed in a streaming fashion wherever possible, enabling fast execution with extremely low memory usage regardless of DICOM or data set size.

-Loading DICOM data sets completely into memory is also supported, if preferred.
+Loading DICOM data sets completely into memory is also supported and can be simpler for tasks where resource constraints are not a concern.

 ## Languages